Findings and Recommendations

 1.a.
 The internal promotion and progression processes for all staff at the University should be reviewed to ensure inclusion of citizenships, interpersonal skills and respectful behaviours in staff appraisals.
 Appointments and promotions should not be made without this evidence and should be refused on the basis of poor behaviours and disrespectful conduct.

-This work is in progress.
+This hs been actioned.
 The Citizenship benchmark criteria have been revised in the last six months to ensure that the value and importance of Citizenship is recognised appropriately in the promotion and progression system.
 In recent years, where staff with strong research and/or education portfolios have been declined promotion on the grounds of poor citizenship, they have been advised as such in feedback from their relevant line manager to help and support future development.

 2. The Vice-Chancellor’s welcome event should be reviewed to ensure that additional content includes a focus on the University’s values, expected behaviours, and support mechanisms and networks such as Women@DU, MAMS, BAME and LGBT+ Networks.